Food truck growth goes full throttle: Part 1

 While the food truck has carved its niche in the foodservice landscape, new challenges are coming to the fore as the industry matures, said Keith Hill, who, three years ago, launched his food truck, I Love Bacon in Huntsville, Alabama.
 While gourmet food trucks have existed for more than a decade, it is still a young industry, which brings some unique challenges.

 "In this incarnation, it's a new type of business," Hill said.
 "Sure, food trucks have been around for years.
-But this chef-drive, high-end food truck model is still fairly new.
+But this chef-driven, high-end food truck model is still fairly new.
 That being said, it's sometimes tough to get in touch with another business owner, running a comparable outfit, that can tell you what to expect."

 It can take a couple years finding, through trial and error, lucrative locations and events, Hill said.